‘Breathing a sigh of relief’: People with asthma now eligible for COVID-19 vaccine

 Qualifying comorbidities include cancer, COPD, kidney disease, Down’s syndrome, heart conditions, obesity, pregnancy, smoking, sickle cell disease, and Type 2 diabetes, and asthma, according to the Centers for Disease Control and Prevention.

-More than 1 million additonal people are now eligible to get vaccinated.
+More than 1 million additional people are now eligible to get vaccinated.

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)